82 Small Kitchen Island Ideas

 Do you love the all-white look?
 Then you’ll want a white kitchen island to match your white kitchen cabinets.
 Look for a kitchen island design that embraces the minimal look.
 It could mimic the open shelving you have on your wall with clean lines and minimal ornamentation.

 Don’t use plain white materials for your kitchen island.
-Add depth and texture to the space by using a whitewashed wood.
+Add depth and texture to the space by using white-washed wood.
 Or choose a white stone that has light graining throughout.